 | British teachers | Common | Common | Common | Common |

 Malta wins on cost and class size.
-The UK is increasingly difficult for non-EU students post visa changes.
+The UK has become increasingly difficult for non-EU students since its visa changes.
 Ireland is a reasonable alternative but more expensive.
-Australia is popular but significantly pricier and further to travel from most non-EU countries.
+Australia is popular, though it’s noticeably pricier and further to travel from most non-EU countries.

 Who's Already Studying Here?

-Maltalingua regularly sees students from Turkey, Brazil, Colombia, Saudi Arabia, Japan, South Korea, and China — among many other nationalities.
-The school deliberately maintains a mix of nationalities, which means you can’t rely on your native language in class.
+Maltalingua regularly sees students from Turkey, Brazil, Colombia, Saudi Arabia, Japan, South Korea, and China, among many other nationalities.
+The school deliberately keeps a mix of nationalities, which means you can’t fall back on your native language in class.
 That pressure to communicate in English is one of the main reasons students progress quickly here.

 What You Need to Do Before You Book